Introduction to Hybrid Events

 As we move towards a post-quarantine world, hybrid events are becoming the ultimate solution for overcoming restrictions, and the ability to host a good hybrid event will be an extremely valuable tool for companies all over the world.
 So how do we go about creating an outstanding hybrid experience?

 In this section, we run through the key steps to planning a hybrid event.
+For more perspectives from real life event planners, check out this session from EventLAB 2021 on hybrid events in practice.
 You could also check out this virtual and hybrid event planning checklist for some insight into best practices.

 Step 1: Define Objectives & Audience